chotchki/feophant/README.md

 For now, the index implementation is now on hold until I get an integrated I/O subsystem and a stubbed out WAL.

+The real I/O subsystem has been written and tested.
+About to integrate it.
+Real integration tests using a non feophant postgres rust driver are also working.

 **TODO**